influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/administration/import-export-dashboards.md

 ## Exporting a dashboard
 1. Go to your "Dashboards" landing page.
-2. Hover over the dashboard you would like to export and click the "Export" button appears to the right.
+2. Hover over the dashboard you would like to export and click the "Export" button that appears to the right.

 <img src="/img/chronograf/v1.6/dashboard-export.png" alt="Exporting a Chronograf dashboard" style="width:100%;max-width:912px"/>

-This downloads a JSON file containing dashboard information including cells, cell information (query, cell-sizing, color scheme, visualization type, etc.), and template variables.
+This downloads a JSON file containing dashboard information including template variables, cells and cell information such as the query, cell-sizing, color scheme, visualization type, etc.

 > No time series data is exported with a dashboard.
-> Exports include only dashboard-related information.
+> Exports include only dashboard-related information as mentioned above.

 ## Importing a dashboard
 1. On your "Dashboards" landing page, click the "Import Dashboard" button.